andrew/ultimate-awesome/README.md

 - [awesome-dynamic-conditional-networks-cv](https://github.com/thomasverelst/awesome-dynamic-conditional-networks-cv) - Overview of conditional computution and dynamic CNNs for computer vision, with a focus on reducing computational complexity.
 - [awesome-ui5](https://github.com/TimoStaudinger/awesome-ui5) - 😎 A curated list of awesome OpenUI5 resources.
 - [awesome-ti-docs](https://github.com/TI-Toolkit/awesome-ti-docs) - A collection of awesome graphing calculator programming resources, documentation, and tools from all over the web, all in one place.
 Contributions welcome.
-- [Awesome-Agent-RL](https://github.com/tongjingqi/Awesome-Agent-RL) - A curated list of awesome resources about reward construction for AI agents.
-This repository covers cutting-edge research, and practical guides on defining and collecting rewards to build more intelligent and aligned AI agents.
 - [awesome-audio-plugin-framework](https://github.com/Tremus/awesome-audio-plugin-framework) - Curated list of small C/C++ libraries for building your own custom audio plugin framework.
 - [awesome-3d-photography](https://github.com/wentianli/awesome-3d-photography) - A paper list of 3D photography and cinemagraph.
 - [awesome-technical-writing-learning](https://github.com/wongyah/awesome-technical-writing-learning) - 😎 A curated list of awesome and free resources about technical writing.